 Our supervisors evaluate fellows informally through supervision and formally every six months through written evaluations.
 The goal of supervision is to support the fellow in working with new patient populations, assessment tools and intervention strategies and to build competence and functional autonomy.
 Fellows have dedicated didactic time and attend seminars and Institute grand rounds.

 Psychology fellows are hospital employees and have similar benefits, rights and responsibilities as first-year employees.
-As employees, fellows are eligible for benefits equivalent to a first-year employee, which include medical, dental, vision, short term disability and life insurance options.
+As employees, fellows are eligible for benefits equivalent to a first-year employee, which include medical, dental and vision insurance options.
 All our fellowships are full-time, year-long programs beginning in September.

 Requirements for admission